taywil612/TaylorPortfolio/README.md

-# TaylorPortfolio
+#Portfolio

-Hi, My name is Taylor Williams and I am a current student Computer Science Major at the University of Michigan-Dearborn.
+Hi, My name is Taylor Williams!
+I am a current student at the University of Michigan-Dearborn and i'm majoring in Computer Science.

+##About Me